EPFL spin-off's tiny robots turn heads in Las Vegas

 A repurposed tactile joystick

-The robot is a new version of a fold-up tactile joystick that Foldaway Haptics began developing in 2017, drawing on research conducted at EPFL’s Reconfigurable Robotics Lab (RRL).
+The robot is a new version of a fold-up tactile joystick that Foldaway Haptics began developing in 2017, drawing on research conducted at EPFL’s Reconfigurable Robotics Lab (RRL) and supported by the NCCR robotics.
 The joystick’s force feedback function brings a sense of touch to mobile devices.
 “With force feedback, you can feel the texture of an item of clothing before you buy it online, or feel how much an object weighs when you’re playing a video game,” says Marco Salerno, who co-founded Foldaway Haptics with Stefano Mintchev.
 Mercedes-Benz reached out to the two entrepreneurs last spring, asking them to develop a version for a new concept car.
 They quickly accepted the challenge, repurposing the little fold-up joystick and stripping it of its haptic function.
 Salerno and Mintchev then headed to Mercedes-Benz’s head office in Germany, where they ran a series of tests and explained the ins and outs of their technology to the firm’s engineers.

 The new robots – the result of several months of design and development work – also have applications in advertising and other visual media, where they can create moving images for branding or color effects.